Border guard: Latvia

 In Latvia the State Border Guard is in charge of protecting the border of the country.
 The armed organization is subordinate to the Ministry of the Interior.

 Lithuania

 The State Border Guard Service is the organisation charged with controlling and maintaining the Lithuanian Border.
 The State Border Guard Service falls under authority of the Ministry of the Interior, which supervises and controls the implementation of border guard policy.

 Macau

 Border patrol and immigration control in Macau are conducted by Public Security Police Force of Macau at land entries (4) with China and at Macau International Airport.
 Customs duties are performed by Macau Customs agency.
 Both border guards and customs officers are responsibilities of the Secretariat for Security.

 Malaysia

-The Border Security Agency is part of the Malaysian government agency that was recently established in 2015 to guard the country's entry and exit points from illegal activities such as smuggling, illegal migration and human trafficking.
+Immigration Department is part of the Malaysian government agency that was recently established in 2015 to guard the country's entry and exit points from illegal activities such as smuggling, illegal migration and human trafficking.
 Before the establishment of the agency, Malaysian borders was guarded by the Malaysian Armed Forces and Malaysian Maritime Enforcement Agency.